toniodo/InterpretE/README.md

 ### Code

 All the experiments done in the paper are sorted by dataset on each folder.
 All the generated files used to run the experiments (entity types, location with abstraction) are placed in the folder `data/` for each dataset.
-You will also need to install the [LibKGE library](https://github.com/uma-pi1/kge.git) in order to load the pre-trained models.
+If you use a conda environment you can create the environment using the `environment.yml` file, otherwise a `requirements.txt` file is also given.
+You will also need to install the [LibKGE library](https://github.com/uma-pi1/kge.git) from the official repository in order to load the pre-trained models.

 ### Data